By Michael Evans

 Living in walking distance of Huntington Park for three years was a real treat for me and my roommates.
 We would often spend afternoons at a Columbus Clippers game.
 For a minor league team, the Clippers have quite a following.
 The centrally located stadium helps draw a large crowd every night, being located in the middle of Columbus's Arena District.
 Bars, parks, restaurants and concert venues are all just a stone's throw away.

-The minor league baseball team in Dayton wins the award for the coolest mascot – the dragon (and the equally cool dragon mascots, Heater and Gem)!
-It also scores some major points for having some of the best promotional events in its Day Air Ballpark, including the Dragons 5K (July 18), a race that finishes across from the stadium plaza, and special entertainment nights throughout the season!
+This minor league baseball team in Dayton wins the award for the coolest mascot – the dragon (and the equally cool dragon mascots, Heater and Gem)!
+It also scores some major points for having some of the best promotional events in its Day Air Ballpark, including the Dragons 5K, a race that finishes across from the stadium plaza, and special entertainment nights throughout the season!

 During the actual ball games, you might want to consider getting tickets for the Dragon's Lair, a new and improved hospitality suite, with a buffet, souvenirs and other fantastic amenities.